 Naomi is an award-winning journalist, syndicated columnist and author of the international bestsellers The Shock Doctrine: The Rise of Disaster Capitalism and No Logo.
 She is a columnist for The Nation magazine and the Guardian newspaper and is a contributing editor at Harper’s magazine.
 Her reporting from Iraq for Harper’s won the James Aronson Award for Social Justice Journalism.
 Her forthcoming book and film are about the (r)evolutionary power of climate change.

 Currently focused on shifting the auto-industry in a more sustainable direction, Jessy has spent the last decade as a movement leader working to build progressive change.
 She recently served as Citizen Engagement Laboratory’s Co-Executive Director.
 She was a Senior Fellow with the New Organizing Institute consulting on progressive infrastructure building, the 2012 youth vote, and next steps for the climate & energy sector.
 Before switching her attention to the progressive movement at large, Jessy was the Executive Director for the Energy Action Coalition.

-Lidy is an activist from the Philippines working on economic, environmental, social and gender justice issues in national, regional and global campaigns.
+Lidy is an activist from the Philippines working on economic, environmental, social and gender justice issues.
 She is the Coordinator of Jubilee South – Asia Pacific Movement on Debt and Development (JSAPMDD), Co-coordinator of the Global Campaign to Demand Climate Justice (DCJ), and member of the Coordinating Committee of the Global Alliance on Tax Justice (GATJ).
 She also serves as the Vice President of the Freedom From Debt Coalition (FDC) in the Philippines and Convenor of the Philippine Movement for Climate Justice (PMCJ).